-- A. Any Board member may propose an amendment to these Bylaws by requesting that the Secretary place the item on the agenda. - B. Any Stakeholder may propose an amendment to these Bylaws during the public comment period of a regular Council meeting. - C. Any proposal to amend the Bylaws shall be formalized in writing and noticed on the agenda for public discussion and Board vote at the next regular Council meeting. - D. An amendment to these bylaws requires two-thirds of the Board members present at a duly noticed general or special meeting.
-All changes shall then be forwarded to the Department for review and approval.

-Amendments shall not be valid, final or effective until approved by the Department.
+- A. Any Board member may propose an amendment to these Bylaws by requesting that the President place the item on the agenda. - B. Any Stakeholder may propose an amendment to these Bylaws during the public comment period of a regular Council meeting. - C. Any proposal to amend the Bylaws shall be formalized in writing and noticed on the agenda for public discussion and Board vote at the next regular Council meeting. - D. An amendment to these bylaws requires a simple majority vote of the Board members present at a duly noticed general or special meeting.
+All changes shall then be forwarded to the Department for review and approval. - E. Amendments shall not be valid, final or effective until approved by the Department and/or the Commission.
 Once approved, any changes in the Bylaws shall become effective immediately.